CastilloAnthony/Extreme_Reactor_Interface/README.md

 For first time users, you will have to wait a couple of minutes while cryptography parameters are generated.

 ### Todo
+- Homepage
+    - Describes certain aspects of the connected reactor/turbine
+    - Their variant, statuses
 - Add non-default help text to all pages
     - Turbine Summary
     - Reactor Summary